torvalds/linux/Documentation/process/maintainer-pgp-guide.rst

 ===========================================

-PGP helps ensure the integrity of the code that is produced by the Linux Kernel development community and, to a lesser degree, establish trusted communication channels between developers via PGP-signed email exchange.
+PGP helps ensure the integrity of the code that is produced by the Linux kernel development community and, to a lesser degree, establish trusted communication channels between developers via PGP-signed email exchange.

-The Linux Kernel source code is available in two main formats:
+The Linux kernel source code is available in two main formats:

 - Distributed source repositories (git)
 - Periodic release snapshots (tarballs)